Indian-origin man gunned down while sitting in parked vehicle in New York: police | Law-Order

 - United States

-A 31-year-old Indian-origin man was shot dead while sitting in a parked SUV down the street from his home in New York, according to media reports, days after an Indian national was killed after sustaining an apparent gunshot wound to his head in Maryland.
+A 31-year-old Indian-origin man was shot dead in Queens here as he sat in a borrowed SUV parked down the street from his home, days after an Indian national was killed after sustaining an apparent gunshot wound to his head in the US state of Maryland.

-Satnam Singh was found sitting in the car at around 3:46 pm on Saturday in the South Ozone Park section of Queens with gunshot wounds in his neck and torso, the New York Post newspaper reported quoting New York Police Department as saying.

-Singh was sitting in the black Jeep Wrangler Sahara borrowed from a friend when a gunman approached and started shooting, New York Daily News reported.
+Satnam Singh was sitting behind the wheel of a black Jeep Wrangler Sahara that was parked in South Ozone Park when a gunman approached and started shooting at him around 3:45 pm on Saturday, a report in The New York Daily News said.

-Singh was rushed from the scene to Jamaica Hospital, where doctors pronounced him dead.
+Police said Singh lived just down the street from where he was shot.

+Singh was struck in the chest and neck and was rushed to a local hospital, where he died later, according to police.

+It appears that Singh had borrowed the car from a friend a short time earlier and needed it to pick someone up, police said.

+Detectives were trying to "determine if the gunman was aiming at Singh or was hoping to kill the SUV's owner and was unaware who was inside," the report said, adding that no arrests have been made so far in the case.

-Although police said the gunman approached Singh on foot, neighbours said the shots came from a silver-coloured sedan with a black trunk as it passed the Jeep.
+The report said that according to the police, the gunman approached Singh on foot but neighbours say the "shots came from a silver-coloured sedan with a black trunk as it passed the Jeep.

-''(Singh) was walking up 129th St. going to the car and the other car with the perp in it came up," said neighbour Joan Cappellani. "[It] made a U-turn, came back and then 'Pow!
+"(Singh) was walking up 129th St. going to the car and the other car with the perp in it came up," said neighbour Joan Cappellani.

+"(It) made a U-turn, came back and then 'Pow!
 Pow!
-Pow!' and then went down 129th St,'' she said.

-The shooting was caught on her home's security cameras, which NYPD personnel are reviewing, she said.
+Pow!' and then went down 129th St." The incident was caught on Cappellani's home security cameras and the New York Police Department personnel are reviewing the footage for evidence.

-Detectives were trying to determine if the gunman was aiming at Singh or was hoping to kill the SUV's owner and was unaware who was inside.
+"It was just another crazy day in South Ozone Park," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)